-- 1. students age-appropriate techniques to recognize child sexual abuse and tell a trusted adult - 2. school personnel about child sexual abuse
+- students age-appropriate techniques to recognize child sexual abuse and tell a trusted adult - 2. school personnel about child sexual abuse

-If parents and guardians have questions or concerns regarding the warning signs of child sexual abuse, or need assistance, referral or resource information to support sexually abused children and their families, please contact:
+If parents and guardians have questions or concerns regarding the warning signs of child sexual abuse, or need assistance, referral or resource information to support sexually abused children and their families, please contact: Mrs. Christine Marcinkewicz, Title IX Coordinator for the District, 331-481-4000, cmarcinkewicz@cassd63.org

-Ms. Helen Park, School Counselor, 331-481-4016 or hpark@cassd63.org

-Making a Complaint; Enforcement: Students are encouraged to report claims or incidents of sexual harassment, teen dating violence or any other prohibited conduct to the nondiscrimination coordinator, building principal, assistant building principal, dean of students, or a complaint manager.
-A student may choose to report to a person of the student's same sex.
+Making a Complaint; Enforcement: Students are encouraged to promptly report claims or incidences of bullying, intimidation, harassment, sexual harassment, or any other prohibited conduct to the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager, or any employee with whom the student is comfortable speaking.
+A student may choose to report to an employee of the student's same gender.
 Complaints will be kept confidential to the extent possible given the need to investigate.
 Students who make good faith complaints will not be disciplined.

-Complaint Manager: Ms. Helen Park, School Counselor, 331-481-4016, hpark@cassd63.org
+Any person making a knowingly false accusation regarding prohibited conduct will likewise be subject to discipline.

+Mrs. Christine Marcinkewicz, Title IX Coordinator for the District, 331-481-4000, cmarcinkewicz@cassd63.org